Julius Rudel

+Career

-After 1944, he began a 35-year career with that company which continued until 1979.
+After 1944, Rudel began a 35-year career with the New York City Opera that continued until 1979.
 After rising to Principal Conductor and General Director in 1957, he brought the company international acclaim with his innovative programming (including three seasons of all-American operas in 1958, 1959, and 1960), and formed a partnership with Beverly Sills, who became the leading soprano of the NYCO.
 He led the company to its new home at the New York State Theater in Lincoln Center, where it opened in February 1966 with Alberto Ginastera's Don Rodrigo, in which he cast an unknown 25-year-old tenor, Plácido Domingo.

-Buffalo Philharmonic Orchestra

-In 1979, he accepted the position of Music Director of the Buffalo Philharmonic Orchestra, succeeding Michael Tilson Thomas, and led that orchestra through the 1985 season.

-Other positions

-Rudel conducted major orchestras and operas throughout the world.
-Between 1958 and 1963 he conducted frequently for the Philadelphia Lyric Opera Company, also serving as the company's Artistic Director for part of that time.
-In 1978, he first conducted at the Metropolitan Opera, making his debut with Werther.
-He also won a Grammy Award.

-He was the first Music Director of both Washington's Kennedy Center and the Wolf Trap Opera Company, and from 1962 to 1976 he was Music Director of the Caramoor Festival.
+In 1953, he conducted the Naumburg Orchestral Concerts, in the Naumburg Bandshell, Central Park, in the summer series.

-He was a National Patron of Delta Omicron, an international professional music fraternity.
+Rudel was a National Patron of Delta Omicron, an international professional music fraternity.

+In 1979, Julius Rudel became the music director of the Buffalo Philharmonic Orchestra.
+Though faced with many financial constraints, Rudel's tenure was marked with emphasis on the classical repertoire as well as gala performances with Beverly Sills and Plácido Domingo.
+Rudel also took the BPO on a West Coast tour and made a commemorative recording with CBS Masterworks of music for the holiday season.

 In 2009 he was honored by the US National Endowment for the Arts for his many contributions to opera.
 He died in Manhattan on 26 June 2014.